UUID v4 Generator Online | Bulk GUIDs with Web Crypto

 Copy individual IDs, use Copy All, or download them as a .txt file.

-Assign unique names to files, logs, and directories across systems.
+Assign unique names to files, uploads, exports, logs, and temporary directories across systems.

 Distributed Systems